Connecticut Cats Lost and Found

 Cat News worth reading

 In September 2009, Diamond Pet Foods recalled dried cat food.
 It updated its information on December 1, 2009 confirming that this cat food sickened 21 cats.
-The cat food involved was their Premium Edge Finicky Adult Cat and Premium Edge Hairball cat food.
+This involved their Premium Edge Finicky Adult Cat and for hairballs - Premium Edge .
 This cat food can lead to gastrointestinal or neurological problems for cats if this is the only source of food.
 This food lacks sufficient amount of thiamine, an essential nutrient for cats.
 Food was distributed in the following states to include Connecticut:

 Massachusetts, Maine, New Hampshire,Connecticut, Vermont, Rhode Island, New Jersey, Maryland, Delaware, New York, Pennsylvania, Virginia, Alabama, Tennessee, North Carolina, South Carolina, Georgia and Florida